babyKokoDev/babyKokoDev/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 👋 A software Engineer in training
+- 👋 A software Engineer
-- 🌍  I'm based in Nigeria
+- 🌍  I'm based in Astana, Kazakhstan
 - 👀 I have a passion for problem-solving and creating efficient and elegant solutions to complex challenges.
 - 🌱 I’m currently learning nodejs, expressjs and mongoDB
 - 💞️ I’m looking to collaborate on full stack projects
-- 👯 I’m looking for a software development internship.